top of page

 What is BioYorkshire?

-BioYorkshire is a ten year programme that will accelerate the translation and application of research discoveries into full scale biotechnology applications.
-It will use the region’s world class science base to deliver the profitable bio-based production of chemicals, materials, and fuels.
+BioYorkshire is a regional partnership that will accelerate the translation and application of research discoveries into full scale biotechnology applications.
+It will use the region’s world class science base to deliver the profitable bio-based production of chemicals, materials and fuels.
+It will unlock an estimated £1.5bn in bioeconomy related inward investment.
 The project will also support net-zero food production, farming and wider land use practices.

 Latest BioYorkshire News